DotFreelance/DotFreelance.github.io/_posts/2017-04-27-my-portfolio.markdown

 - Liquid Templates
 - Markdown

 The whole project is deployed on [Github Pages](https://pages.github.com).
-This was built as a pre-cursor to the application to **Floatplane**.

 Hope you like it!